JimSeker/flutter/README.md

 `gamepad_demo` uses the gamepad plugin (which is still beta and API may happen), using there example code. works great for android and windows 11.

+`google_ads_demo`, shows how create a bottom banner ad and interstitial ad.
+It uses google's test Ads IDs.

 `httpdemo` is the basic example that flutter demos network with.

 `keyboard_demo` is simple example to capture key strokes in card.